 Steroids (sometimes called corticosteroids)

 A steroid is often prescribed if you have a relapse which causes disability.
 A high dose is usually given for a few days.
-This is often by injection into a vein each day for several days.
-Sometimes steroid tablets are used.
-Steroids work by reducing inflammation.
+Sometimes steroid tablets are used or the steroid may be given through your veins.
+The steroids work by reducing inflammation.
 A course of steroids will usually shorten the duration of a relapse.
 This means that your symptoms usually improve more quickly than they would otherwise have done.

 However, steroids do not affect the ongoing progression of the disease.